 6/13/2012 1.75” (up to 3.00”)

 Based on Borgen, the relevant “inception of loss” date would be the most recent June 6, 2018 hail storm and each specific storm prior to that.
-This would mean any claims potentially implicating the April 21, 2017 and earlier events could be time-barred (assuming your prior year policies contain that pesky one-year filing limitation mentioned above).
+This would mean any claims potentially implicating the April 21, 2017 storm and earlier events could be time-barred (assuming your prior insurance policies contain that pesky one-year filing limitation mentioned above).
 To make matters worse, given the number of equivalent hail strikes over the course of years, you will likely have an uphill battle under Lowen Valley View in attributing the recent 2018 storms to a loss under your current policy.

 Even if it were somehow possible to assign each item of roof damage to a particular hailstorm—and further that statute of limitations issues would not limit recovery almost entirely—the number of storms create another problem.
 With 14 storms occurring over the life of your roof, the insurer could argue in favor of 14 separate occurrences, which in turn would mean having to go through 14 separate deductibles before you ever saw a single dollar of insurance proceeds.
 Depending on the amount of your deductible, this could mean you won't recover any insurance proceeds even if the claim was somehow covered in principle.